HassaanMumtaz/Airplane-Management-System/README.md

 The design requirements of the given problem statement were as follows:
 •	To design an Airport Management System with the basic functionalities:
-1. Insert new People into the system a.Insert new Pilots b.Insert new Service Workers c.Insert new Passengers d.Insert new Flight Controllers
+1. Insert new People into the system
+    1. Insert new Pilots
+    2. Insert new Service Workers
+    3. Insert new Passengers
+    4. Insert new Flight Controllers
 2. Show new Flights
-    a.Show Passengers on board certain flights
+    1. Show Passengers on board certain flights
-    b.Show Pilots on board certain flights
+    2. Show Pilots on board certain flights
-3. Allocate Personnel to Airplanes for Maintenance a.Add Service Workers to work on a Plane
+3. Allocate Personnel to Airplanes for Maintenance
+    1. Add Service Workers to work on a Plane
 4. Add new Airplanes to the System
 5. Manage Flight schedules with regards to people.
 6. Manage  Flights with respect to Airplanes.

 •	The database designed should be actively linked to the webpage.
 •	Certain people should have access to change data in the system.